Archambault Lake (Lac-Jacques-Cartier)

 The Lac Archambault is a freshwater body crossed from north to south by the Sautauriski River, flowing in the unorganized territory of Lac-Jacques-Cartier, in the regional county municipality (MRC) La Côte-de-Beaupré Regional County Municipality, in the administrative region of Capitale-Nationale, in province of Quebec, in Canada.

 Lac Archambault is located in Jacques-Cartier National Park.

 The watershed of Lake Archambault is mainly served on the east side by the route 175 which connects the cities of Quebec and Saguenay.
 A few secondary roads serve this area for forestry and recreational tourism activities.

 Forestry is the main economic activity in the sector; recreational tourism, second.

 The surface of Lake Archambault is generally frozen from the beginning of December to the end of March; however, safe circulation on the ice is generally from late December to early March.

 Geography

 Lake Archambault has a length of 2.2 km, a width of 0.7 km and its surface is at an altitude of 772 m.
 This lake between the mountains takes the form of a triange.
 It is mainly fed by the outlet (coming from the northwest) of Lac Nouvel and an unidentified stream (coming from the north).
 Its mouth is located on the southwest bank.
 The lake has an area of 102.5 ha.

-From the mouth of Lake Archambault, the current descends on 26.7 km generally southward following the course of the Sautauriski River; then on NNNN km generally towards the south along the current of the Jacques-Cartier River to the northeast bank of the Saint Lawrence river.
+From the mouth of Lake Archambault, the current descends on 26.7 km generally southward following the course of the Sautauriski River; then on NNNN km generally towards the south along the current of the Jacques-Cartier River to the northeast bank of the St. Lawrence River.